Langzzzzzz/LAN-Encrypted-chatting-system/README.md

     Student Name: Yiming He
     Student Number:

-Course Number: COMP2401B

-Note: Since a4-util.o was compiled in linux, thes program can only run on linux.

-Purpose:
-        Timmy and Harold has been locking up in seperate cells, they want to send secret message between each other.

-Files:
-        a4.c
-        a4-util.o
-        Makefile
-        README.txt

-Operating System Tested:
-                Linux(COMP24xx-F18)

-Compile Command:
+### Compile Command:
     Just type " make" in terminal,
     Make sure you are under "a4" folder
+    Note: Since a4-util.o was compiled in linux, thes program can only run on linux.

-Launching and Operating Instruction
+### Launching and Operating Instruction

      1. Make sure you are uner "a4" folder.
      2. type "make" in terminal.